 Structure and Governance of ICAO

 The ICAO Council is responsible for day to day governance and other specific tasks which are specified in the Convention.
 It is comprised of 36 States, ensuring equitable geographic representation, and meets in three 8-10 week Sessions each year.
 The Council elects a President, which is a salaried position, for a term of three years; the President is limited to two terms.
-The current President is Dr Olumuyiwa Benard Aliu from Nigeria whose term started on 1 January 2014.
+The current President is Dr Olumuyiwa Benard Aliu from Nigeria whose term started on 1 January 2014 and following his re-election will conclude on 31 December 2019.

 The Air Navigation Commission (ANC) is comprised of 19 independent Commissioners elected by Council.
 Its duties are to provide technical advice to the Council as specified in the Convention.
 The President of the ANC is elected by the Council for a one-year term and is not salaried.
-The current President of the ANC is Farid Zizi from France whose term started on 1 January 2014.
+The current President of the ANC is Claude Hurley from Canada whose term started on 1 January 2018.

 ICAO relies heavily on advice from the States and has a categorization of meetings depending on the expected representation and the relationship with the Council: